 The right oven temperature is very important to baking these cookies.
 So make sure the oven is well preheated before baking.
 A cool oven will cause the cookies to spread too much.

-I like to make large size cookies about 3 tbsp each but you can make big or small cookies.
+I like to make large size cookies about 3 tablespoon each but you can make big or small cookies.
 Adjust baking time according to the size of the cookies.
 Small cookies will of course take less and large cookies will take longer to bake.

 You can make the cookie dough ahead of time and let the dough chill in the fridge up to overnight.